tetyanago2023/rails7_react_tasks_management/README.md

 5. Install Ruby from terminal (e.g. using RVM: `$ rvm install 3.1.2`)
 6. Install posgtresql from terminal: `$ brew install postgresql` and follow on screen instructions (very important)
 7. Create postgresql superuser postgres: `$ createuser postgres -s`
-8. Change your directory to where you want your work projects in terminal and clone the git repo
+8. Change your directory to where you want your work projects in terminal and clone the git repo: `$ git clone git@github.com:Tetyana2015/redflag.git`
 9. Go into the directory `$ cd redflag`.
 Confirm that when you run `$ rvm gemset list` it lists "redflag" as your gemset.
 10. Run `$ gem install bundler`
 11. Run `$ gem update --system`